riscv-software-src/riscv-isac/CONTRIBUTING.rst

 In short, when you submit code changes, your submissions are understood to be under a permissive open source license like BSD-3, Apache-2.0 and CC, etc that covers the project.
 Feel free to contact the maintainers if that's a concern.

-Report bugs using Github's [issues](https://github.com/riscv/riscv-arch-test/issues)
+Report bugs using Github's `issues<https://github.com/riscv/riscv-isac/issues>`_
 ------------------------------------------------------------------------------------

 We use GitHub issues to track public bugs.
-Report a bug by [opening a new issue](https://github.com/riscv/riscv-isac/issues/new); it's that easy!
+Report a bug by `opening a new issue<https://github.com/riscv/riscv-isac/issues/new>`_  it's that easy!

 Write bug reports with detail, background, and sample code
 ----------------------------------------------------------